coracle-social/building-nostr/content/book.md

 Because of this, Bluesky's relays and app views are mostly (if not entirely) run by Bluesky itself.
 This in turn allows them to implement censorship, ban users, and provide premium features like account verification.

-Blue Sky seems to be turning out to be the same kind of next generation monolithic social media platform with all the same problems — but with a more sophisticated architecture.
+Bluesky seems to be turning out to be the same kind of next generation monolithic social media platform with all the same problems — but with a more sophisticated architecture.

 ### What Makes Nostr Different